-Section 504 prohibits individuals, on the basis of disability, from being excluded from participation in, being denied the benefits of, or otherwise being subjected to discrimination by recipients of federal financial assistance.
-34 C.F.R. § 104.4.
+Section 504 and the ADA prohibit individuals, on the basis of disability, from being excluded from participation in, being denied the benefits of, or otherwise being subjected to discrimination by recipients of federal financial assistance or by public entities, respectively.
+34 C.F.R. § 104.4 and 28 C.F.R. § 35.130.
 Individuals with disabilities must have equal access to recipients' programs, services, or activities unless doing so would fundamentally alter the nature of the programs, services, or activities, or would impose an undue burden.
-Section 504 prohibits affording individuals with disabilities an opportunity to participate in or benefit from aids, benefits, and services that is unequal to the opportunity afforded others.
-34 C.F.R. § 104.4(b)(1)(ii).
+28 C.F.R. § 35.164.
+Both Section 504 and the ADA prohibit affording individuals with disabilities an opportunity to participate in or benefit from aids, benefits, and services that is unequal to the opportunity afforded others.
+34 C.F.R. § 104.4(b)(1)(ii); 28 C.F.R. § 35.130(b)(1)(ii).
 Similarly, individuals with disabilities must be provided with aids, benefits, or services that provide an equal opportunity to achieve the same result or the same level of achievement as others.
-34 C.F.R. § 104.4(b)(2).
-An individual with a disability, or a class of individuals with disabilities, may be provided with a different or separate aid, benefit, or service only if doing so is necessary to ensure that the aid, benefit, or service is as effective as that provided to others.
-34 C.F.R. § 104.4(b)(1)(iv).
-In sum, programs, services, and activities-whether in a "brick and mortar," on-line, or other "virtual" context-must be operated in ways that comply with Section 504.
+34 C.F.R. § 104.4(b)(2); 28 C.F.R. § 35.130(b)(1)(iii).
+An individual with a disability, or a class of individuals with disabilities, may be provided with a different or separate aid, benefits, or services only if doing so is necessary to ensure that the aid, benefit, or service is as effective as that provided to others.
+34 C.F.R. § 104.4(b)(1)(iv); 28 C.F.R. § 35.130(b)(1)(iv).
+The ADA also requires public entities to take steps to ensure that communications with people with disabilities are as effective as communications with others, subject to the fundamental alteration 28 C.F.R. § 35.160(a)(1).
+In sum, programs, services, and and undue burden defenses. activities-whether in a "brick and mortar," on-line, or other "virtual" context-must be operated in ways that comply with Section 504 and the ADA.